fgremper/CloudStudio/ApiReference.md

 --------------------- | ------------------------------------------
 UNCHANGED             | No changes have been made to this line.
 MODIFIED              | This line has been modified.
+MODIFIED_PAD          | Padding for modified blocks to line up nicely.
-PAD                   | Padding for the lines to line up nicely.
+CONFLICT              | This line is conflicting CONFLICT_PAD          | Padding for conflict blocks to line up nicely.
-MODIFIED_PAD          | Padding for two modified blocks to line up nicely.
+PAD                   | Padding for the blocks to line up nicely.

 By definition, a conflict occurs when all three lines have been modified or only the common ancestor has been modified.